 Some might say that the owner is taking a risk, and deserves a reward.
 But what actual risk is the owner taking?
 Let’s say that there is no profit one month, or there is a shortfall.
 The owner might miss a loan payment.
 Or he might fire a waitress and make the other waitresses work more.
 Or the owner might get another loan and pay some interest on it to cover the shortfall.
 The worst case scenario is that the restaurant goes out of business and the bank forecloses on the building.
 This doesn’t really matter to the owner, because the LLC has shielded the owner from all personal liability.
 The owner might lose a little money, but as a wealthy person, the amount is trivial in the grand scheme of things.

-To put it another way: no “normal person” can open a restaurant as described here.
+To put it another way, no “normal person” can open a restaurant as described here.
 The only way it would be possible would be through a loan.
-With a loan, the bank carries almost all of the risk.
 And the bank’s risk is minimized because, in the foreclosure process, the bank takes possession of all of the restaurant’s assets.

 So why does the owner get $P every day?
 It is simply a fact that “the rules of capitalism” give all the profit to the owner, whether those rules make any sense or not, and whether they are good for society or not.